abd0hrz/aws-cli-jenkins-bluegreen/README.md

 ## 🎯 Conclusion

 This guide provides a simple yet detailed process to deploy your web application to **PP** and **PROD** environments using AWS and Jenkins.
 Ensure that your environment variables are correctly configured, and follow the steps for each deployment job to achieve successful deployments.

-For further help, check the attached PDF or visit the docs at [docs.ahmadraza.in](https://docs.ahmadraza.in).

----